 This program run the picking program AUTOPHASE first (optionally AUTOPIC), locates events with or without outlier removal with HYP and then determines magnitudes with AUTOMAG.
 Automatic amplitudes for fault plane solutions can be done optionally with AUTORATIO.
-Fault plane solutions can also be done optionally with FPFIT or HASH, note velocity is the hardwired option.
-The default is to do AUTOPHASE, HYP with outlier removal and AUTOMAG using default parameters.
-Individual steps, like doing magnitudes, can optionally be deselected and some non default parameters for AUTOMAG can be selected.
+Fault plane solutions can also be done optionally with FOCMEC, FPFIT, PINV or HASH.
+Individual steps, like doing magnitudes is selected by flags.
+Some non default parameters for AUTOMAG can also be selected.
 All changes are made using arguments, see list below.
 Thus the program can also be used to do any one of the operations.
 However to do only e.g. magnitudes, a more rational choice would be to use AUTOMAG only.
 Similarly for doing only locations, it is more logical to use HYP.
 The input can be all SEISAN types: a file, a data base or an index file.
-Outlier removal by HYP can be deselected.
+Outlier removal by HYP can be selected.
 An alternative to outlier removal by HYP is to use the HYP option for residual weighting.
 For more detail of the individual programs, see program descriptions elsewhere in SEISAN manual.

 There are always two output files: auto.out: all events with the final results with updated values of location and magnitude. auto.log: a summary of what has been done to each event.
 If input is from a data base or index file, the results are also written back to the data base, overwriting what was there from before.

 The ID line is not updated by AUTO.
 When picking automatically, a few bad picks can throw the solution off so for a local event, the distance might wrongly be very large.
 It is then important that the range used for distance weighting in HYP is large so the initial wrong location can be made and the outlier rejection gets a chance to eliminate bad picks.

 Doing fault plane solution is only recommend with very good data.
 It is then important to use at least the default values set for both minimum number of polarities and maximum az gap.
 Note the gap is not the gap as in a hypocenter solutions but the gap when polarities are plotted on the projection on the focal sphere.